New York Giants 2020 Positional Review: Offensive Line - Big Blue Interactive

 The Giants drafted Shane Lemieux in the 5th round of the 2020 NFL Draft.
 He surprisingly ended up playing in 12 games with nine starts starts at left guard, stealing Will Hernandez’s position.
 He was only flagged once (false start) all year.
 The 6’4”, 310-pound Lemieux started an incredible 52 games in college, never missing a game.
 He is a tough, feisty, blue-collar lineman with some athletic limitations.
 Lemieux needs to get stronger, but he is a physical presence in the ground game with a feel for blocking angles.
 He struggled at times as a pass protector.

 After starting every game in his first two years in the league in 2018 and 2019, Will Hernandez lost his starting left guard job to Shane Lemieux after the seventh game of the season.
+Hernandez missed two games in early November due to COVID-19.
 He was flagged only once (one holding penalty) all year.
 The Giants selected Hernandez in the 2nd round of the 2018 NFL Draft.
 He was named named to Pro Football Writers of America’s All-Rookie Team.
 Hernandez has good size, strength, and toughness for the guard position, but he appears to lack ideal lateral agility.
 This hampers his play as a run blocker on the move and as a pass blocker when isolated against quick defenders.
 He can move defenders with his strength and power.

 THE RESERVES

 The Giants selected Matt Peart in the 3rd round of the 2020 NFL Draft.
 As a rookie, Peart played in 11 games with one start at left tackle.
 He did play in 15 percent of all offensive snaps, receiving some quality playing time.
+He missed one game in late November due to COVID-19.
 The 6’7”, 318-pound Peart was a 4-year starter in college with experience at both tackle spots.
 Peart combines excellent size, long arms, and good overall athletic ability.
 He has the frame to get bigger and stronger.
 As expected, Peart was inconsistent as a rookie and needs more technique refinement.

 Spencer Pulley spent all of 2020 as the team’s primary reserve center, but he did not play.
 Pulley was originally signed as an undrafted rookie free agent by the San Diego Chargers after the 2016 NFL Draft.
 Spencer started all 16 regular-season games for the Chargers in 2017 at center.
 The Giants claimed Pulley off of waivers from the Chargers in September 2018.
 That season, Pulley was inserted into the starting line-up in late October.
 He struggled in his nine starts at center and missed one game due to an injury.
 In 2019, Pulley played in four games with one start in which he again struggled.
 He also is able to play guard.